-Thank you for choosing Facial Cosmetic & Maxillofacial Surgery, P.C.
-To keep you informed of our current office and financial policies we ask that you read and sign our financial acknowledgement prior to treatment.
+Thank you for choosing Maxillofacial & Implant Surgery of Western Mass, P.C.
+(MISWM) to keep you informed of our current office and financial policies we ask that you read and sign our financial acknowledgement prior to treatment.
 We are committed to providing you with the best possible care.
 If you have any questions, please ask one of our staff to assist you with an explanation.
 If you require further explanation, the practice administrator may be contacted.

 IN NETWORK: We refer to “in network” as the insurance companies that we have a contractual agreement.
 If we are in network, we have agreed upon a pay scale with the insurance company.
 In other words, we have agreed to a discounted rate for members of the insurance carrier with whom we are contracted.